Editorial Style Guide

 Often and oftentimes have the same meaning.
 Often is generally preferred.

-Non-academic areas are offices.
+Non-academic areas are offices or divisions.

-- Office of Institutional Advancement, advancement office
+- Office of Advancement, advancement office

-- Office of Career Services, career services
+- Office of the Dean of the Faculty, dean of the faculty; Office of Career Services, career services

 - Office of Title IX, Title IX office (Title IX is a proper noun and remains capped in second reference)